codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

 toc: true
 ---

 Application creation and deployment is one part of the continuous deployment/delivery process.
-An equally important part is optimizing deployed applications when needed.
+An equally important part is optimizing deployed applications as and when needed.

+There are two aspects to managing and optimizing Argo CD applications in Codefresh:
+* Optimizing deployments through GitOps Environments and Products
+* Managing individual applications

+**Optimizing deployments**

+* [GitOps Environments]
+  The GitOps Environments dashboard places Argo CD applications within the context of their environments, allowing you to track their journey through the software development lifecycle.

+* GitOps Products
+Codefresh goes beyond the actions you can take for individula applocations with two entities that give you a bIn addition to the actions you can take for individual applications application such as editing its configuration and syncing it to the cluster, Codefresh goes presents you with two significant entities to go beyond managing your

+**Managing individual applications**

 >**NOTE**:
 The actions you can perform depend on the [permissions]({{site.baseurl}}/docs/administration/account-user-management/gitops-abac/) assigned to you.